 As the Shaver’s Creek Ecological Reflections Project enters its second decade, we seek applications to contribute to the project from nature writers, nature poets, and naturalists.
 We also welcome applications from scholars across the spectrum of disciplines in environmental studies—from the natural sciences, environmental policy, environment philosophy, environmental history, environmental economics, ecopsychology, art, photography, and so on; just keep in mind that the “ecoreflections” you produce should be aimed at a general readership.
 Contributors will receive a $1000 stipend and free lodging for six days and five nights in a rustic lakeside cabin at the Stone Valley Recreation Area (a ten-minute walk from the Shaver’s Creek Environmental Center).
 During the week-long residency, ecoreflectors will have access to the naturalist’s library (and the naturalists!) at the Environmental Center, and will be asked to share some of their work in progress in an informal reading/discussion with Shaver’s Creek staff and visitors.
 The ecoreflections produced during the residency will be published as part of the digital Creek Journals collection, and possibly printed in additional materials from Shaver’s Creek, including the Shavings newsletter for members, or another “best of” collection to be published at the end of our second decade.

-Applications should include a cover letter establishing your interest and qualifications, a writing sample, and curriculum vitae; in your cover letter please indicate just when in the next year or two you would be interested in participating.
-Applications will be considered from February 1 to May 1 each year.
-Please submit application materials below.
-Any questions may be addressed to Doug Wentzel, Shaver’s Creek Program Director and Naturalist, at email@example.com.
+Applications should include a cover letter establishing your interest and qualifications, a writing sample, and curriculum vitae; in your cover letter please indicate when in the next year or two you would be interested in participating.
+Applications will be considered from December 1 to January 31 each year.
+Any questions may be addressed to Doug Wentzel, Shaver’s Creek Program Director and Naturalist, at firstname.lastname@example.org.